-It’s back to school time, which means that college students everywhere are trying to decorate their dorm room on a non-existent budget.
+It's back-to-school time, which means that college students everywhere are trying to decorate their dorm rooms on a budget.
 What if you could make deliciously chic adornments for your space… using everyday school supplies?
-What?!
-Well, that’s exactly what HGTV stars Genevieve Gorder and Taniya Nayak are showing you how to do!
+Well, that's exactly what HGTV stars Genevieve Gorder and Taniya Nayak are showing you how to do!

-Have you ever considering papering your walls with… Post-its?
+Have you ever considered papering your walls with… Post-it Notes?
 Probably not.
-But Genevieve shows you how you can easily and cheaply change your wall color using Post-Its and a large circular hole punch!
+But Genevieve shows you how you can easily and cheaply change your wall color using Post-its and a large circular hole punch!
 Neat!

 Tip: You could also use a bowl (dollar store, anyone?) for this project.

-Taniya painted rulers in alternating colors, then used double-sides heavy duty tape to tape them together with some backing fabric to make sophisticated placemats.
+Taniya painted rulers in alternating colors, then used double-sided heavy duty tape to tape them together with some backing fabric to make sophisticated placemats.

 Taniya took high-back fabric-covered chairs and made an Ikat stencil and just used a magic marker to color in a pattern!
 How easy and cheap is that?

 Project #7: Upgrade Your Dining Chairs with Rubber Bands

 Genevieve used brown and colored rubber bands to accent basic wooden dining chairs.
 You can either go with basic brown, or make patterns with colored bands.

 Taniya creates beautiful and elegant stemless wine glasses by using rubber bands to make a pattern on the bottom of the cup, then painting.